free office software

 Free file converter

 This is a nifty, user-friendly site which can convert over 1,100 types of media file formats between each other.
-So, if you've a CV document from Word, and you'd like to make it a PDF instead, you simply put in your email address, upload the file to convert, and choose '.pdf' in the dropdown box.
+So, if you've a CV document from Word, and you'd like to make it into a PDF, you simply upload the file you want to convert and choose the file type you want to convert it to – in this case 'pdf' – from the dropdown menu.

-Zamzar will do the hard work, and then email you a link to download the new file.
-One thing though, since it stores your files online before conversion, it's not advisable to use it to convert sensitive documents.
+Zamzar will then do the hard work, and you can either wait for the conversion to be completed and download it there and then, or aks it to email you a link to download it when it's done.
+One thing to bear in mind though – since it stores your files online before conversion, it's not advisable to use it to convert sensitive documents.

 Try it: